danclark5/chained_message_testing/README.md

 end
 ```

-This case is slightly different as we don't have an equivalent to the `receive_chained_message` method
+This case is slightly different as we don't have an equivalent to the `receive_chained_message` method.
+In order to do
+something similar we need to create two stubs.
+The first uses the `@game_fairy dummy and is where we stub out the
+proclamation method.
+The second is where we stub out the `get_fairy` method on `GameFairyGateway`.
+Note that these are
+different ways to do the same thing.

 # Running the tests